LeanKit-Labs/hyped/README.md

 	<dt>transform</dt>
 	<dd>A way to perform a map function against the model to produce the response body.</dd>
 	<dt>condition</dt>
-	<dd>A predicate used to determine if this action should be included in the link list when rendering a response.</dd>
+	<dd>A predicate used to determine if this action should be included in the link list when rendering a response.
+The arguments passed are the incoming request envelope and the `data` property of the response.
+These two values should give you access to any information necessary to make the determination.</dd>
 	<dt><h3>embed</h3></dt>
 	<dd>This section defines whether or not other resources can/should be included in the action's response.
 It effectively allows the server to provide pre-fetched, related resources to the client.</dd>
 	<dt>propertyName</dt>